quanglochuynh/tiptap-essential/package/README.md

 # Tiptap Essential

-Tiptap Essential is a React component that provides a simple and easy to use WYSIWYG editor.
+Tiptap Essential is an instant React component that provides a simple and easy to customize Rich-text editor.
 It is built on top of [tiptap-rich-text-editor](https://www.tiptap.dev/).
 The implementation process to your project is expected not to take more than 5 minutes.

 ## License